UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/tudor.arhir/index.md

 ## Motivation

 I chose this project based on two important factors:
--on my 20th birthday my friends got me a real breathalyzer which is very usefull for me because i love to drive -i wanted to make it more practical and easy to use for anybody at any time(we use it at gatherings and parties) I want to put in use everything that i learned until now and to learn new things that will make this passion of mine to grown on a larger scale.
+- on my 20th birthday my friends got me a real breathalyzer which is very usefull for me because i love to drive
+- I wanted to make it more practical and easy to use for anybody at any time(we use it at gatherings and parties)

+I want to put in use everything that i learned until now and to learn new things that will make this passion of mine to grown on a larger scale.

 ## Architecture